1996lixingyu1996/DenseRandomForests/README.md

 Dense Random Forest for Subgroup Analysis
 ================

-This vignette demonstrates how to use the dense random forest method for subgroup analysis.
+This file demonstrates how to use the dense random forest method for subgroup analysis.
 The Amgen Study 309 is used here as an illustrative example.